 In fact, the I/O and checkpoint daemon will expend some I/O resources.
-After starting the database server, any error messages generated by the I/O and checkpoint daemon are written to the file ERROR.LOG.
+After starting the database server, any error messages generated by the I/O and checkpoint daemon are written to the file DMERROR.LOG, the warning message is written to the DMEVENT.LOG.